-US will bar Americans from visiting North Korea, tour groups say
+US will bar Americans from visiting North Korea, US official says

 - US tourist Otto Warmbier died in June after being detained for 17 months in North Korea

-- Congress also is working on a bill that would halt nearly all travel to the secretive nation
+Beijing (CNN)The US government will bar American citizens from traveling to North Korea, a US official with knowledge of the decision confirmed to CNN.

-Beijing (CNN)The US government will soon prohibit American citizens from traveling to North Korea, according to two tour groups that cater to Western tourists who want to visit the secretive country.
+The ban will start late in August, the official said.
+The US State Department now strongly warns Americans against traveling to North Korea.

-The US will announce the ban within a couple of days, said Simon Cockerell, general manager of Beijing-based Koryo Tours.
-The agency was informed of the development by officials of the Swedish government, which represents America's interests in North Korea, he told CNN.
+Two tour groups catering to Western tourists who want to visit the secretive nation had revealed details of the ban to CNN, which reported it earlier Friday.

 Another agency, Young Pioneers Tours, issued a statement Friday saying it was told that the US government will no longer allow US citizens to travel to North Korea.
 The ban will become effective within 30 days of July 27, it added.